lebigot/realtime_annotate/README.rst

 assignments (e.g. ``["i", 2]``, which points to "interesting moment" in the history, which is stored in the ``"key_assignments"`` JSON entry).
-If the annotation has an *attached numerical value* (number in 0–9), then the array contains a third element with this value.
+If the annotation has an *attached numerical value* (number in 0–9), then the array contains a second element with this value.

 .. _below: